Roswell Burn Injury Attorney

 Second-degree burns covering 9% or more of the body and all third-degree burns should be handled by a medical professional, as should second- or third-degree burns on the face and genitals.
 You can use the rule of nines to determine how much of your body the wound covers.

 When you seek treatment, your provider will generally clean your wound and prescribe prescription antibiotic cream and painkillers for second-degree burns.
 Third-degree burns may require a skin graft.
+Additionally, ongoing rehabilitation with physical therapy may be necessary to help improve mobility and reduce scar tissue build-up.
+This intensive care ensures that victims can regain as much function and comfort as possible following such severe injuries.

 Understanding Skin Grafts for Burn Recovery